dennyzhang/chatops_slack/README.md

 # Limitation
 - Only Python3 is supported.
 (Use docker image by default)

-# Setup the env via docker
+# Setup ChatOps Server via docker-compose

 1. Prepare ssh_id_rsa and config.py